salrashid123/gcpcompat-oidc/README.md

 * User:  `principal://`  This maps a unique user identified by OIDC to a GCP identity

-* Group: `principalSet://` This maps any user that has a given attrubute declared in the OIDC token to a GCP identity
+* Group: `principalSet://` This maps any user that has a given attrubute or group declared in the OIDC token to a GCP identity

 In both cases, the GCP Identity is a Service Account that the external user impersonates.